NatashaStojanova/quiz-app/README.md

     - They can navigate back to view previous results or forward to the next question.

 - **Progress Tracking**:
-  - A progress bar updates after each question, regardless of correctness.
+  - A progress bar updates after each question (whether correct or not).
-  - Displays the current question number out of the total (Example: "3/10").
+  - Displays the current question number out of the total (Example: 3/10).

 - **End of Quiz**:
-  - Redirects to a results screen showing:
+  - Redirects to a results screen.
     - Total score.
     - Option to retake the quiz or view the leaderboard.

 - **Navigation Rules**:
   - Users cannot navigate back or forward until they answer the current question.
-  - After answering, navigation is allowed.
+  - After answering navigation is allowed.

 ---